Ancient Origins of the Christmas Tree - A Guide for Kids

 But the origins of the Christmas Tree date back far beyond Martin Luther and his twinkling tree stars.
 In fact, the tradition of decorating houses with evergreen trees dates back to many ancient cultures and their celebration of the Winter Solstice.

 What is the Winter Solstice?

 The Winter Solstice is the day with the shortest daylight hours in the year.
 It is also known as the “longest night”.
-In the Northern hemisphere (the top half of the world) the Winter Solstice happens around the 21st December every year.
-After the Winter Solstice the daylight hours gradually get longer and the hours of darkness at night get shorter until the Summer Solstice (around 21st June).
+In the Northern hemisphere (the top half of the world) the Winter Solstice happens around the 21st of December every year.
+After the Winter Solstice, the daylight hours gradually get longer and the hours of darkness at night get shorter until the Summer Solstice (around 21st June).

 The pagans saw the Winter Solstice as a turning point in the year, marking the start of the regrowth of plants and crops as the sun returns.
-It was a time to celebrate farming, nature and life over death.
+It was a time to celebrate farming, nature, and life over death.

-We found out how these Winter Solstice Festivals may have influenced our modern day tradition of the Christmas Tree.
+We found out how these Winter Solstice Festivals may have influenced our modern-day tradition of the Christmas Tree.